Exceptional M-brane sigma models and $\eta$-symbols: M-branes in exceptional spacetime

 \section{M-branes in exceptional spacetime}

 In this section, we consider worldvolume actions for M-branes.
-We decompose the eleven-dimensional spacetime into a $(11-d)$-dimensional ``external space'' and a $d$-dimensional ``internal space,'' and enlarge the internal space into an exceptional space with dimension $D=\dim R_1$, where $R_1$ is a fundamental representation of the $E_{d(d)}$ group (see Appendix \ref{app:Edd}).
+We decompose the eleven-dimensional spacetime into an $(11-d)$-dimensional ``external space'' and a $d$-dimensional ``internal space,'' and enlarge the internal space into an exceptional space with dimension $D=\dim R_1$, where $R_1$ is a fundamental representation of the $E_{d(d)}$ group (see Appendix \ref{app:Edd}).
 For simplicity, we disregard the external space and consider dynamics of branes in the internal space only.
 This assumption becomes less restrictive as $d$ becomes larger.
-In order to describe the time evolution, we include the time direction into the internal space.
+In order to describe the time evolution, we include the time direction in the internal space.

-In section \ref{sec:Mp-branes}, we construct the brane actions for M$p$-branes $(p=0,2,5)$.
-The detailed properties and the equivalence to the conventional theories are studied in sections \ref{sec:M0}--\ref{sec:M5}.
-The action for a KKM is discussed in section \ref{sec:mKKM}.
+In Sect.~\ref{sec:Mp-branes}, we construct the brane actions for M$p$-branes $(p=0,2,5)$.
+The detailed properties and the equivalence to the conventional theories are studied in Sects.~\ref{sec:M0}--\ref{sec:M5}.
+The action for a KKM is discussed in Sect.~\ref{sec:mKKM}.
+In Sect.~\ref{sec:duality}, we discuss the $U$-duality covariance of our actions.